-“Miss West?”
-A silhouette rose in the doorway, a glare catching on rectangular lenses before the face became clear in the fluorescent lights.
-His pale skin bent over a narrow skull, sharp angles carving shadows from his cheeks and under his eyes.
+“Forgive the intrusion, but might I have a moment?”
+The man’s silhouette loomed large in the doorway, a glare catching on his rectangular lenses before his face became clear in the fluorescent lights.
+Pale skin bent over a narrow skull, sharp angles carving shadows from cheeks and under eyes.

-“I believe so,” he said.
-Stepping into the room, the man placed a large black leather briefcase on the chair where my sister had sat the night before staring with bloodshot eyes until I made her leave.
-She hadn’t slept in two days.
+“I believe so,” the man said.
+Stepping into the room, he placed the extensive black leather briefcase on the chair where Beatrice West had sat the night before, staring with bloodshot eyes until Sadie made her leave.
+Beatrice had not slept in two days.

 “Do you know what this is?”

-“Immersive therapy, but created to counteract teenage psychological conditions.
-If you agree, you will be able to enter a virtual world, one that would help you return to your former self.”
+“Immersive therapy designed to counteract psychological conditions.
+If you agree, you will be able to enter a virtual world, one that would help ease your condition.”

 “Take it,” he said.
 “Both hands.”

-Before I could think, I’d let go of Jake’s hand and the helmet rolled into the crooks of my elbows, balancing against my chest, the letters of V-Sphere shining from the etched metal at the base of the helmet’s neck.
-A real virtual reality console, so close it trembled at my fluttering heartbeat.
+Before Sadie could object, she’d let go of Jake’s hand and the helmet rolled into the crooks of her elbows, balancing against her chest.
+The letters of V-Sphere shone from the etched metal at the base of the helmet’s neck.
+A real virtual reality console, so close it trembled at her fluttering heartbeat.

-“Of course not, we will have to talk with your guardian in order to decide your best course of action.
+“You need not decide now.
+We will meet with your guardian to decide the best course of action.
 But that does not mean you cannot take a look.”

-The cool metal tingled against my bare skin of my arms.
+The cool metal tingled against the bare skin of her arms.
+She fidgeted, attempting to trace the “S” but her finger wouldn’t stop trembling.

 “A game.”
 Jaggers seated himself in a chair next to his briefcase.
 “An open-world adventure game.”

 “What do you know?”
-I let out my breath.
+But then she gathered herself.
 “I’m sorry, I just—“

-“But there are plenty of people who need therapy more, especially something as extensive as a virtual world.”
+“There are plenty of other people who need therapy more, especially something as extensive as a virtual world.”

-“The more participants, the better we can understand how best to improve and implement the system.”
+“The more participants, the better we can understand how to improve and implement the system.”

 “I am merely doing the rounds.”
 A smile curved on Jaggers’ lips.
-“You are one of many who are receiving my proposal, and I believe your potential benefit from this therapy is very high.”
-He rose and relieved my aching arms of the V-Sphere.
+“You are one of many receiving my proposal, and I believe your potential benefit from this therapy is high.”
+He rose and relieved Sadie’s arms of the V-Sphere.
 But the absence was heavy.

 “As soon as you have the consent of your guardian.”
 His briefcase clicked closed.
 “You may contact me by phone at your earliest convenience.
-Also—“ A business card appeared under my nose, and I followed the sleeve back up to Jaggers’ eyes.
+Also—“ A business card appeared under her nose, and her gaze followed the sleeve back up to Jaggers’ face.
 His eyebrows had sunk to merge with the top line of his glasses.
 “It would be wise to keep this private.
 I hope we understand each other, Miss West?”

 “I will await your call.”

-It had been three days, and already his carefully-trimmed beard had begun to curl from his chin, his hair—dark, like mine, but spiraling in tight rings—messy, clouding his forehead like a bad dream.
-In elementary school, teachers knew me as Jake’s younger sister and while wandering our suburban downtown, his friends would come up to me to ask if I had an older brother.
+It had been three days: already his carefully-trimmed beard began to curl as it pleased and his hair—dark, like hers, but spiraling in tight rings—clouded his forehead like a bad dream.
+In elementary school, teachers knew her as Jake’s younger sister and while wandering their suburban downtown, his friends would approach her to ask if she was Jake’s little sister.

 “Sadie?”
-My sister’s frame appeared in the doorway.
-With her large black leather purse slung over her shoulder and her hair pinned up so that the looping brown curls dangled above her neck, she looked remarkably put-together.
-I hadn’t brushed my hair since…
+Her sister’s frame appeared in the doorway.
+With her beige purse slung over her shoulder and her hair pinned so that the looping brown curls dangled above her neck, she looked remarkably well put-together.

 “You should go home and rest.”